 The offer of salvation in Jesus Christ is the offer of life and hope.
 In Ephesians 2:12 Paul says that those outside of Christ are without God and without hope in the world.”
 Our message is that in Christ there is hope and life.

 Our world despairs of anything better, of finding any meaning and purpose in life.
 The materialistic view offers neither a reason for values and goodness nor any promise of something to make this life worth the struggle.
 The Christian faith provides those ultimate answers and also offers the hope without which we live in frustration and alienation.

 Our efforts are directed to bring that hope to each individual.
 We are not interested merely in getting people to “join our church” simply to play a numbers game.
 We want to offer hope and life.
 We do that primarily by teaching the good news of Jesus in a variety of ways, but also through acts of benevolence, counseling and friendship.
-We offer hope through our benevolent program and have offered hope for homes through sponsorship of community film series’ on the family and on marriage.
+We offer hope through our benevolent program, by hosting several 12-step groups that support people fighting addiction and we provide Christian counseling for members of the community and the congregation.
 Our concern is for the whole person, but our main concern is that the whole person be reconciled to God.